ajessu/jobeet-docs/en/the-project.rst

 The Jobeet website has four kind of users:

 -  **admin**: He owns the website and has the magic power
 -  **user**: He visits the website to look for a job
 -  **poster**: He visits the website to post a job
 -  **affiliate**: He re-publishes some jobs on his website

-The project has two applications: the **frontend** (stories F1 to F7, below), where the users interact with the website, and the **backend** (stories B1 to B3), where admins manage the website.
+The project has two sections: the **frontend** (stories F1 to F7, below), where the users interact with the website, and the **backend** (stories B1 to B3), where admins manage the website.

-The backend application is secured and requires credentials to access.
+The backend section is secured and requires credentials to access.

 Story F1: On the homepage, the user sees the latest active jobs